 There’s no denying it, getting to and from work everyday can be a real drag, which is why it’s no surprise that a report published by the Royal Society for Public Health has found that non-active commuting is detrimental to our health.
 Whether you’re currently using a motorbike or a car for your daily commute, we’ve pulled together the main benefits of switching to a scooter.

 You can easily save money by switching to a scooter for your daily commute.
 Not only are mopeds and scooters cheaper to buy than cars and motorcycles, they’re also a lot cheaper to run.

-Unlike many second hand cars, where low vehicle costs usually means higher tax which can skyrocket to hundreds of pounds a year, mopeds are taxed on the size of their engine.
+Unlike many second-hand cars, where low vehicle costs usually mean higher tax which can skyrocket to hundreds of pounds a year, mopeds are taxed on the size of their engine.
 Both 50cc and 125cc scooters fall into the same tax bracket - and will only cost around £19 for the whole year!